Lammyos/MLSA-Assignment1/README.md

-MLSA Bootcamp Assignments for week 1.
+Microsoft Learn Student Ambassadors (MLSA) University of Lagos Bootcamp Assignments for week 1.
 Each on different projects.